mattes337/MoRAG/ALPINE-INSTALL-SCRIPT.md

 ### Common Issues

 1. **Permission Errors**
+   - Run as root for simplest installation
-   - Ensure you're not running as root
+   - If running as user, ensure sudo is installed: `apk add sudo`
-   - Check sudo privileges

 2. **Package Build Failures**
    - The script includes Alpine-specific fixes
    - Some packages are rebuilt from source for musl compatibility
+   - FFmpeg and Chromium may not be available in all Alpine versions

+3. **Missing FFmpeg**
+   - Script automatically enables community repository
+   - Falls back to alternative media libraries if FFmpeg unavailable
+   - Audio processing will still work with fallback libraries

+4. **Missing Tesseract OCR**
+   - Package names changed in Alpine 3.21+ (tesseract vs tesseract-ocr)
+   - Script tries both new and legacy package names
+   - OCR functionality will be limited if Tesseract unavailable
+   - Can be installed manually later if needed

+5. **Python Package Changes**
+   - Alpine 3.21+ changed Python package names (python3-pip vs py3-pip)
+   - Script tries both new and legacy package names
+   - Falls back to ensurepip if pip package unavailable
+   - Missing packages will be installed via pip in virtual environment

+6. **Redis Replaced with Valkey**
+   - Alpine 3.21+ replaced Redis with Valkey due to licensing changes
+   - Script tries Valkey first, then Redis6, then Redis
+   - Both use same Redis protocol and commands
+   - Existing Redis configurations will work with Valkey

-3. **Memory Issues**
+7. **Memory Issues**
    - Ensure sufficient RAM (4GB minimum)
    - Consider adding swap space if needed

-4. **Service Startup Issues**
+8. **Service Startup Issues**
-   - Check service logs: `sudo tail -f /var/log/messages`
+   - Check service logs: `tail -f /var/log/messages` (as root) or `sudo tail -f /var/log/messages`
+   - Check specific service status: `service redis status` or `service valkey status` (as root) or with sudo
-   - Restart services: `sudo service redis restart`, `sudo service milvus restart`
+   - Restart services: `service redis restart` or `service valkey restart` (as root) or with sudo

 ### Getting Help